cloudnative-pg/cnpg-playground/README.md

 ## Prerequisites

-Ensure you have the following tools installed on a Unix-based system:
+Ensure you have the latest available versions of the following tools installed on a Unix-based system:

 - [Docker](https://www.docker.com/)
 - [Git](https://git-scm.com/)